PastaFosil/ATP-synthase/README.md

 # ATP-synthase

-This repository contains all of the code which generates results for the MITACS GRI 2023 project "Design principles of molecular machines: Optimal gearing ratio for coupled rotary motors" by J.C.
+This repository contains all of the code used for the MITACS GRI 2023 project "Design principles of molecular machines: Optimal gearing ratio for coupled rotary motors" by J.C.
 Perez-Ramirez, M.P.
 Leighton and David A. Sivak, based on the code which generates results for the manuscript titled "Nonequilibrium Response of Stochastic Strongly-Coupled Rotary Motors." by E. Lathouwers , J.N.E.
 Lucero, and D.A.
 Sivak.

 # Directories reference: